Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Energy barriers and dark count rates caused by vortices

-Edge defects can be small indentations or other microstructural features causing local variations of $T_c$ or current crowding around defects.
+Edge defects can be small indentations or other lithographic features causing local variations of $T_c$ or current crowding around defects.
 For instance, the local current density at the edge of a semicircular indentation of radius $R\gg\xi$ is twice the mean $J_s$, and larger concentration of impurities at the edges causes local reduction of $J_d$.
-Such defects serve as gates for local penetration of vortices for which the energy barrier $U(J_s)$ vanishes at the mean current density $\bar{J}_d$ smaller than the bulk $J_d$.
-Given many material uncertainties depending on the film growth and deposition parameters, we assume that edge imperfections locally reduce the mean depairing density to $\tilde{J}_d<J_d$ in a narrow strip along the edges.
-It is the reduction of $\tilde{J}_d$ at the edge which is mitigated by the current rails.
-With that in mind, consider now the number $S_e$ of thermally-activated vortices penetrating over the edge barrier per unit time in a film of length $L$:
+Such defects serve as gates for local penetration of vortices~\cite{det2} for which $U(J_s)$ vanishes at the mean current density $\bar{J}_d$ smaller than the bulk $J_d$.
+Given many material uncertainties depending on the film growth and deposition parameters, we assume that edge imperfections locally reduce the mean depairing current density to $\tilde{J}_d<J_d$ in a narrow strip along the edges.
+It is the reduction of $\tilde{J}_d$ at the edge which is mitigated by the current-biased rails.
+Next, consider the number $S_e$ of thermally-activated vortices penetrating over the edge barrier per unit time in a film of length $L$: